UW-Hydro/VIC/README.txt

 New Features:
 -------------

+Added simplistic computation of water table position.

+	Files Affected:

+	compute_zwt.c (new)
+	lakes.eb.c
+	Makefile
+	output_list_utils.c
+	put_data.c
+	runoff.c
+	vicNl_def.h
+	vicNl.h

+	Description:

+	Added a simplistic computation of the water table position, "zwt".
+	Units are [cm] and the position is negative below the soil surface.

+	The water table position falls in the highest layer having complete saturation in all layers below it (this is usually the lowest layer, since the lowest layer is rarely completely saturated).

+	The water table's position within a soil layer is computed assuming that the average soil moisture above the water table is at the critical point (below which transpiration begins to decrease).

+	We hope to replace this with a more sophisticated scheme (e.g. using a van Genuchten curve) in the future.

+	To monitor this quantity, we have added the output variable OUT_ZWT.

 Added channel inflow from upstream into the lake to the list of forcing variables.
 Added lake water balance terms to input/output variables.